artontray/PROJECT2/README.md

 To display a Card, I use :
 - innerHTML Attribute to display the image
-- Alt attribute to storage the points of each Card
+- Alt attribute to store the points of each Card
 - The ID attribute with "ImageCard" as a base name + (1,2 or 3 means first, second or third Card) + "Player1" or "Player2"

 So for example, we can reach the points of the third card of the Player 2 (Computer) like this :